confluentinc/ksql/docs/index.rst

     This release is a developer preview.
 It is strongly recommended that you test before running KSQL against a production Kafka cluster.

-KSQL is an open source streaming SQL engine for Apache Kafka™.
+KSQL is an open source streaming SQL engine for Apache Kafka®.
 It provides a simple interactive SQL interface for stream processing on Kafka, without the need to write code in a programming language such as Java or Python.
 KSQL is scalable, reliable, and real-time.
 It supports a wide range of streaming operations, including aggregations, joins, windowing, and sessionization.